JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/chaos_detection.md

 ![gali_cont_stable](gali_cont_stable.png)

 Next, let's see what happens with a quasi-periodic orbit.
-Don't remember to change the `u0` arguments!
+Don't forget to change the `u0` arguments!
 ```@example gali
 figure(figsize = (8,4))
 subplot(1,2,1)